 - Run a Martindale.com search, specifying the name of the firm and "Chicago-Kent College of Law" as the law school attended;

 - Check on LinkedIn.com, running a search with employer name and "Chicago-Kent";

 - Ask your Career Services Advisor if they know of any alumni at the firm or agency

 You can ask alumni about their experiences working at the firm, whether they worked as a summer associate themselves, what interview advice they might have, etc. Offer to meet them for coffee or lunch, or arrange a time for a phone call if that is more convenient for them.

 VI) Internet Searches

-Simple as it sounds, run a Google or other search engine search on both the firm and the interviewers to see what might come up.
+Simple as it sounds, run a Google or other search engine search on both the employer and the interviewers to see what might come up.

 VII) Word of mouth